Meet the Staff

 Miss Robyn Wilding

 Miss Wilding is one of the Early Years Foundation Stage Teachers at Poplar Farm School.
-I am really looking forward to working at the school and helping to create the foundations of a new community.
+She thoroughly enjoys working with the children and is a keen team member in helping to create the foundations of this new community.

-I love Early Years and I have spent many years working in both nurseries and primary schools.
-My degree in Education Studies and Early Years led me to pursue a career in teaching, in which I gained both Early Years Teacher Status and Qualified Teacher Status.
+Miss Wilding has spent many years working in both Nurseries and Primary Schools.
+She has a degree in Education Studies and Early Years, and this led her to pursue a career in teaching, in which she gained both Early Years Teacher Status and Qualified Teacher Status.